simonhw/gardening-services/README.md

     ```
     where `<arn-string>` is the copied ARN from above.
 6. Click Review Policy and enter an appropriate name and description before clicking Create Policy.
-7. Attach this policy to the group you created above via the **User Groups** permissions tab.
+7. Attach this policy to the Group you created above via the **User Groups** permissions tab.
 8. Click **Users** in the sidebar and click **Add User**.
 9. Enter an appropriate name and enable programmatic access.
 10. Add the user to the user group you created earlier and click next until you are able to click **Create User**.